 - For shops that only do occasional clutch and break jobs, OSHA suggests that a wet wipe method is adequate.
 This involves using a spray bottle to wet parts and then a cloth to wipe them down and to remove dust.

 OSHA also recommends that mechanics assume that all brakes and clutches contain asbestos.
 It is not possible to look at a clutch assembly or the dust from clutches and brakes and know if asbestos is in the dust.
 Assuming that it is there keeps workers safe.

 Even if you don’t work in the automotive industry or as a mechanic, you could be at risk of asbestos exposure if you work on your own car.
 If you use aftermarket car parts, especially brakes and clutches, in your project cars, they probably contain asbestos.

-Choose higher-cost, U.S.-made brakes and clutches for your project car to avoid exposure.
-Or, if you do work with aftermarket parts, make sure you do so safely.
+Choose higher-cost brakes and clutches made in the U.S. for your project car to avoid exposure, and, if you do work with aftermarket parts, make sure you do so safely.
 Use protective clothing and a respirator.
 Wet asbestos-containing parts as you work with them, and clean up carefully and safely.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.